Solana Bridge:

 Potential Risks

-While bridges are powerful, they carry inherent risks.
+While bridges are powerful tools, they carry inherent risks.
 These include potential smart contract vulnerabilities, network congestion that can delay transactions, and fraudulent platforms designed to steal assets.
 Always conduct thorough research and exercise caution to protect your funds.

 Frequently asked questions